-A cystocele (pronounced SISS-toe-seal) is essentially a prolapsed bladder.
+A cystocele (pronounced SISS-toe-seal) is essentially a prolapsed bladder (fallen bladder).
 A woman’s bladder lies in front of the vagina, and it is supported by strong muscular and connective tissue.
-When that tissue becomes weak and loses some of its elasticity, the bladder can begin to bulge into the vagina.
+When that tissue becomes weak and loses some of its elasticity, the bladder can begin to bulge into the vaginal wall.
 This is also known as anterior prolapse.
 The word anterior refers to the front wall of the vagina.

-The tissue can weaken for a variety of reasons, including childbirth or a pelvic trauma.
+The tissue can weaken for a variety of reasons, including childbirth or pelvic trauma.
+One may also leak some urine as a result of movements that put pressure on the bladder, called stress urinary incontinence.
 A cystocele may result from the repeated strain of heavy lifting, severe coughing, or chronic constipation.

 Another common cause of cystocele is menopause.
 The hormone estrogen typically keeps a woman’s pelvic floor muscles and connective tissues healthy and supple.
 During menopause, the body decreases its production of estrogen, which can lead to degeneration of these muscles.